rrthomas/nancy/README.md

 detail.

 If one command is nested inside another, the inner command will be processed first.
-This means that if, for example, `$realpath` is passed as an argument to a program, the program will be given the actual path, rather than the string `$realpath`.
+This means that if, for example, `$path` is passed as an argument to a program, the program will be given the actual path, rather than the string `$path`.
 Arguments and command inputs are processed from left to right.

 ### Environment variables provided by `$run`

 When Nancy `$run`s a program, it sets the following environment variables:

-- NANCY_INPUT - the root of whichever of the input trees contains the file that is being expanded: a prefix of `$realpath`.
+- NANCY_INPUT - the root of whichever of the input trees contains the file that is being expanded.
 The file's name, relative to `NANCY_INPUT`, is `$path`.
 - NANCY_OUTPUT - the root of the output tree.

 ### Escaping